abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([ 3.        ,  2.23606798,  2.        ,  0.        ])

-!!!
-Info ""
 The `svd` function just returns the values in the diagonal of Σ, but we want the full Σ matrix, so let's create it:

 ```py
 S = np.zeros((4, 5))